michal-harish/kafka-php/README.md

 Those are the list of pending tasks:

+ * IN PROGRESS - ConsumerConnector zk watcher and rebalance on nextMessage
+ * IN PROGRESS - ConsumerConnector offset management in zk /consumers/<groupid>/offsets/...

- * TODO - ConsumerConnector option for autooffset.reset (there are various opinions about this)
+ * TODO - Implement ConsumerConnector option for autooffset.reset as per spec.
  * TODO - ConsumerConnector and ProducerConnector shutdown hooks that close all channels as done in bootstrap of vdna-event-producer
- * TODO - ConsumerConnector offset management in zk /consumers/<groupid>/offsets/...
- * TODO - ConsumerConnector zk watcher and rebalance on nextMessage
- * TODO - ConsumerConnector zk watcher and rebalance
  * TODO - try implementing the new versioned wire format 0.8 and acknowledgements
  * TODO - Snappy compression - could not compile snappy.so on 64-bit :(
  * TODO - detect 64-bit php and replace Kafka_Offset hex for decimal under the hood